Behind the Design 'FPAR DUNK' Release Date

 FPAR DUNK

 It was in 1993 that FORTY PERCENT AGAINST RIGHTS (FPAR) was born.
-It all started with friends printing the artwork, like collages, that made them go, "I want to wear this", on T-shirts.
+It all started with friends printing the artwork, like collages, that made them go, “I want to wear this,” on T-shirts.
 Since then, they have been taking in various cultures from many different perspectives and pushing the boundaries of fashion.
-Combining the details from the SB Dunk and iconic basketball silhouettes of the mid '90s, designer Tetsu Nishiyama brings his unique sense of passion to life in FPAR Dunk.
+Combining the details from SB Dunk and iconic basketball silhouettes of the mid-90's, designer Tetsu Nishiyama brings his unique sense of passion to life in FPAR Dunk.

-Nishiyama says that FPAR DUNK is more of a customisation than a design.
-A skater himself, Nishiyama used elements from the basketball shoes he wore for skating in the early '90s to create his 'Gold School'.
+Nishiyama says that FPAR DUNK is more a customization than a design.
+A skater himself, Nishiyama used elements from the basketball shoes he wore for skating in early 90’s to create his “Gold School.”

-FPAR views garments, like T-shirts, as their "media" and jacking the media is one of their ways to express their creativity.
+FPAR views garments, like T-shirts, as their “media” and jacking the media is one of their ways to express their creativity.
 This approach is evident throughout the details in the FPAR Dunk.
-The messages "Don't follow me" (left) and "I'm lost too" (right) are featured on the Swoosh, while the back of the shoe tongue reveals "Trust No One".
-These words reflect Nishiyama's philosophy that "There's no direction of where you should go, you find out which way you want to go and that becomes your own path—as we all do".
-It may well represent not only his own values, but those of skaters worldwide.
+Messages ”Don’t follow me” (left) and ”I’m lost too” (right) are featured on the Swoosh, while the back of the shoe tongue reveals “Trust No One.”
+These words reflect Nishiyama’s philosophy that “There’s no direction of where you should go, you find out which way you want to go and that becomes your own path - as we all do.”
+It may well represent the values of not only himself but skaters worldwide.